 B-Analytics, B-Assessment ≠ (not equal) Social Impact Measurement

-First generation impact assessment platforms focuses on gathering governance, environment and social policies to assess entrepreneurs or Small Medium Business (SMB) or Small Growing Business (SGB).
-Let's look at three examples -
+First-generation impact assessment platforms focus on gathering governance, environment, and social policies to assess entrepreneurs or Small Medium Business (SMB) or Small Growing Business (SGB).
+Here are four examples:

 3. B-Assessment: Impact on its workers, community, environment, and customers.